remjx/coindrop/README.md

 ## Solution ✔️

-Receivers create a Coindrop address e.g. [coindrop\.to/satoshi-nakamoto](https://coindrop.to/satoshi-nakamoto) and list all their accepted forms of payment.
+Receivers create a Coindrop page e.g. [coindrop\.to/satoshi-nakamoto](https://coindrop.to/satoshi-nakamoto) and list all their accepted forms of payment.
 They publish/send the link as a substitute any time they would normally publish/send payment address(es) individually.
 The sender then chooses which to use according to their preference (typically in order to maximize convenience and minimize transaction fees).

 ### When/where to use it? 🕒